Chippiiiiiii/hostel-management/README.md

 ## ✨ Features

 ### 👨‍🎓 Student Features
+- **Email Verification** — Self-registration requires clicking a link emailed on signup before login is allowed; unverified accounts can request a new link from the login screen
 - **Outpass Requests** — Submit outpass requests with reason, destination, dates, and contact details
 - **Outpass Tracking** — Real-time status tracking (Pending → Approved/Declined → Departed → Completed)
 - **Cancel Pending Outpasses** — Cancel requests that haven't been reviewed yet